Making Wendy’s Tomato Relish

-Wendy expanded her Market Stall of homemade jams into Wollongong in 2015, followed by Sutherland, Bulli and Kiama.
-Tomato Relish, using Beth’s secret recipe, became an overnight success among market visitors.
-Being in constant demand keeps the supply chain busy.
-Wendy thought it was time to share a little look into the steps that go into creating all the jars of Tomato Relish.
+We thought it was time to share some interesting insights into the making of Wendy’s Tomato relish.
+There are quite a few steps in the process that leads to the ever popular Tomato Relish.
 For those who are hoping to learn what secret ingredients are included, I am very sorry, if I reveal the details Wendy will have my head!

 As we all know, tomatoes don’t like sitting around for too long.
 If left on a bench too long they become over-ripe, leave them in a refrigerator too long and they go to mush.
 Timing is everything.
 Wendy has perfected the orchard to market to preparation to cooking to sealing in jars